CosmicSubspace/MSI-Keyboard-Lights/README.md

 - Python 3.x (Tested on 3.3.4)

 # Installation
-### Step 1: GoLisp Handler
+### Step 1: Copying the GoLisp Handler
 First, you need to copy the `freedraw.lsp` file to SteelSeries Engine's folder.
-On windows, it is located at:
+On windows, it is located at `C:\ProgramData\SteelSeries\SteelSeries Engine 3\hax0rBindings`.
-`C:\ProgramData\SteelSeries\SteelSeries Engine 3\hax0rBindings`
-copy the `freedraw.lsp` into that folder.
+Copy the `freedraw.lsp` into that folder.

-The ProgramData folder is usually hidden by default.
+Note: The ProgramData folder is usually hidden by default.
 If you can't find the folder, try enabling hidden folders in the windows explorer settings.

-### Step 2: Python
+### Step 2: Installing Python
 Now, you need to set up the python script.
-If you don't have Python, install the 3.x version.
+If you don't have Python, [install the 3.x version](https://www.python.org/downloads/).
 The script was only tested on Python 3.3.4, but other 3.x versions would work fine.
 (Probably)

-### Step 3: Libraries
+### Step 3: Installing Libraries
 With Python installed, you have to install some libraries.
 The Python script uses the following external libraries:

 - Requests